bknowles/chef-fundamentals/slides/troubleshooting/01_slide.md

 Common causes:

-* system time is not synced
+* System time is not properly synced
-* incorrect node name
+* Incorrect node name
-* incorrect client configuration
+* Incorrect client configuration
-* invalid certificate file (validation or client)
+* Invalid certificate file (validation or client)
+* Not in the correct directory structure for knife to find the knife.rb

 The Chef Server message will indicate what the likely cause is.